vlifesystems/financialoptomist.com/content/articles/2018-10-16-putting-non-essential-spending-into-perspective.md

 * Donate more to charity
 * The options are endless

 Look at how this adds up after a number of years.
+This is without even taking into account any interest that may be able to be earned on the savings.
 If the couple can maintain a reduction for a few years and save it away they would have enough to do something significant with it such as put down a deposit on a place of their own.

 <table class="table table-bordered hand-written">
   <tr><th>Reduction in non-essential spending</th><th class="text-right">1 year</th><th class="text-right">3 years</th><th class="text-right">4 years</th><th class="text-right">5 years</th></tr>